Ilmak17/ChessGameHumanVsStrongComputer/README.md

 The example screenshot shows the initial setup of the board at the beginning of the game, with White to move.

 ---

-This README provides a comprehensive guide to the advanced version of your chess game with a strong computer AI.
-Let me know if you need any further customization or technical explanations!